runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/custom-validator.html.md

 * The validation function - these return `false` if the item fails validation, and `true` if it is valid
 * A message to use in the thrown exception if validation fails.
 The marker `:value:` will receive the text resulting from calling `util.inspect(value)`.

 In this case, `isCustomType` can serve as a _Type Guard_ function separately from being used in the validation decorator.
-Type guards is a pattern recommended by the TypeScript team to create functions like this which inspect objects and determine if the object matches a desired shape.
+Type guards are a pattern recommended by the TypeScript team to create functions like this which inspect objects and determine if the object matches a desired shape.
 The `isCustomType` function is then used as the validation function.

+In `isCustomType` we demostrate using the validation functions in `validators` for custom validation.
+Because `CustomType` is not a class, we cannot attach decorators to its properties.
+But, `validators.isAscii` and `validators.matches` the implementation behind the `@IsAscii` and `@matches` decorators.
+That makes these functions equivalent to using the corresponding decorators.

 The following tests produce either success or failure: